Japanese Knotweed in Essex

 The Issue

-A Japanese knotweed concern was raised during survey enquiries, creating uncertainty within the transaction process.
+A Japanese knotweed concern arose during survey enquiries, introducing uncertainty into the transaction process.

 Assessment & Response